Nevari164/HttpExtGandi/README.md

-# 🧩 Random Gandi IDE / CCW Extensions
+#  Random Gandi IDE / CCW Extensions

 A collection of **random custom extensions** made for **Gandi IDE / ccw.site**.

-No theme, no limits — just useful, weird, and fun ideas.
+No theme, no limits, just useful, weird, and fun ideas.

 ---

-## 📦 What This Repo Is
+##  What This Repo Is

 This repo contains custom extensions that: